jpmariuzzo/Python-Programming/Page Rank/README.txt

 If you rerun the other utilities and then re-run spjson.py - you merely have to press refresh in the browser to get the new data from spider.js.

+SUMMARY OF THE PROCESS
+1. Execute spider.py - to collect pages, links and create the spider_db;
+2. Execute spdump.py - to check the new DB content;
+3. Execute spreset.py - to restart the rank of pages to 1.0;
+4. Execute sprank.py - to calculate the importance (rank) of pages;
+5. Execute spjson.py - to read the spider_db and create the spider.json;